subnetter/subnet-docs/versioned_docs/version-0.1.0/unp/network_protocol.md

 `App protocol` is a Subnet communications protocol defined as a set of typed messages that provide app-specific functionality.
 Typically messages are `request messages`, initiated by an entity who starts an operation, and `response messages` which returns data requested in a request.
 Messages are asynchronous and response messages may be received in any order.
 When needed, response messages includes an identifier of a request message to enable receiver to associate the response with a request.
 Messages are defined using the protobuf3 rpc definition language using protobuf messages data type.

 `ProviderCore` is a `grpc service` implemented by service providers nodes to receive messages from other network entities.
-In SUB, network entities are users's client software and service providers nodes.
+In SUB, network entities are users' client software and service providers nodes.
 These entities form a virtual SUB network over the Internet.
 Each network is identified by an id designed to enable several SUB networks to operate concurrently and separately over the Internet.

 ProviderCoreService uses HTTP/2 and TCP/IP for transport.